overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 > Requests hardware information within a given interval.

-Note that this call requires Overwolf to have Administrative permissions.
-If it does not have it, the callback will return with 'Permissions Required'.
+Note that this call requires Overwolf to have Administrative permissions, and should they be missing, the callback will return 'Permissions Required'.
 You will then have to ask the app user for permissions and according to the user’s choice, call `requestPermissions`.
-It is then required to call `requestProcessInfo` again.
+It is then necessary to call `requestProcessInfo` again.

 Parameter | Type     | Description                                                                                        |
 ----------| ---------| -------------------------------------------------------------------------------------------------- |